nishansubedi/wiff/README.md

 ## A Packet Sniffer and Analyzer

-WIFF is a packet sniffer that can be configured to read packets from a network interface or set pcap file.
+WIFF is a packet sniffer that can be configured to read packets from a network interface or set of pcap files.
 Wiff can then be configured to extract and analyze data from individual packets, or from a set of related packets and send collected data to an external storage destination.

 Supported Data Sources: